stelligent/config-lint/README.md

 * Output should be grouped by resource id
 * Add value_from to allow for dynamic data (again, see CloudCustodian)
 * Add ability to extend with a Lambda function
-* Instead of iterating through rules, filters, then resources, make resources the outer loop, so results are reports by resource id
 * Add examples to this file for Kubernetes files
 * Support multiple rules files, or a rules directory
 * Add a --table option which uses tablewriter for more readable report
 * Not operator takes a list (to match the way Cloud Custodian works), should make sure size == 1
-* All examples so far have a single filter in the list - need to make sure that a boolean 'and' is implied by that
 * Figure out how dependency management works in go
 * Reorganize directories under $GOPATH, use github... names in import, add ability to build multiple binaries
 * The lambda function does not handle OverSizedChangeNotification